ttungl/HeteroArchGen4M2S/README.md

 	* `https://code.google.com/archive/p/mcpat/`.

-	* Unzip it, and copy all files from mcpat folder to under multi2sim directory and install it following the README file.
+	* Unzip it, compile it using `make`, and then go back under `multi2sim` directory, use `mv mcpat/* .` copy all files from mcpat folder to under multi2sim directory and install it following the README file.

 5. Download and install `CACTI6.5` from: